Albert Girard

-This had previously been given by François Viète for positive roots, and is today called Viète's formulas, but Viète did not give these for general roots.
+This had previously been given by François Viète for positive roots, and is today called Vieta's formulas, but Viète did not give these for general roots.

 In his paper, Funkhouser locates the work of Girard in the history of the study of equations using symmetric functions.
 In his work on the theory of equations, Lagrange cited Girard.
 Still later, in the nineteenth century, this work eventuated in the creation of group theory by Cauchy, Galois and others.

 Girard also showed how the area of a spherical triangle depends on its interior angles.
 The result is called Girard's theorem.
-He also was a lutenist and mentioned having written a treatise on music, though this was never published.
+He was also a lutenist and mentioned having written a treatise on music, though this was never published.